velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 "If it is in my power to grant, you shall have it," She replies immediately.

 I gesture to my blackened eye and bruised cheek.
 "I have done my best to maintain my strength in the presence of my colleagues, but I cannot lie to my Empress.
 Yesterday's events have lessened me shamefully.
-To be attacked here in this holy place… my thoughts are scattered in the wind; my will wavers before a heart that will not cease pounding.
+To be attacked here in this sacred place… my thoughts are scattered in the wind; my will wavers before a heart that will not cease pounding.
 No focus can I bring to bear upon my duties.
 Even my own office has become submerged in a sea of terror, in which I drown, every moment a waking death.
 I have found respite only by fleeing to the peace of my forest manor, tail between my legs.
 I do not believe I can long serve the Empire in this state.
 Ten and ten thousand apologies to your Serenity, that you should have to bear my weakness--"

 The Empress smiles softly.
-"You need a vacation," she says.
+"You need a vacation," says She.

 I drop my head.
 "I… aye, your Serenity."